It's a pleasure and a privilege to be here with you this final hour, and then Rush is back, which is certainly good news.

 We are anything but stingy, Arthur Brooks.

-And I'm so glad that you're pointing it out in Who Really Cares the Surprising Truth about compassionate conservatism.
+And I'm so glad that you're pointing it out in who really cares the surprising truth about compassionate conservatism.

 Why do you think this is?

-Well, there are a couple of reasons for that.
+Well, a couple of reasons for that.

-Uh no, I that really surprised me incidentally.
+Now, that really surprised me, incidentally.

-When I came across that a couple of years ago, I said, Oh, I kind of suspected the opposite, because stereotypes tell us that there's one group in America that's particularly compassionate, and the other that selfish, just as Americans are supposed to be selfish, conservative Americans are supposed to be doubly selfish.
+When I came across that a couple of years ago, I said, oh, I kind of suspected the opposite because stereotypes tell us that there's one group in America that's particularly compassionate and the other that's selfish.

-But when you look at the data, you find that the opposite is true.
+But when you look at the data, you find that the opposite is true as long as you're looking at private charitable contributions.

 So it's not just because they're richer that they're doing this.

-Now that goes totally against the ingrained stereotype, particularly the one that we heard in the 2004 presidential election.
+Now, that goes totally against the ingrained stereotype, particularly the one that we heard in the 2004 presidential election.

-I mean it was if you walked around Syracuse, New York where I live, everybody had a sign in the yard that said Bush must go.
+I mean, it was, if you walked around Syracuse, New York, where I live, everybody had a sign in the yard that said, Bush must go, human need, not corporate greed.

-As if everybody in America is voting for George W. Bush just wants to give a handout to corporations and wants to hurt the poor, or at least wants to neglect the poor, and that that simply doesn't bear out.
+As if everybody in America is voting for George W. Bush just wants to give a handout to corporations and wants to hurt the poor, or at least wants to neglect the poor.

 Now, does it mean that conservatives and American conservatives give enough?